 - The parade will proceed east on Magazine until Napoleon Avenue, where the krewe will turn north(left).

 - The parade will stay on Napoleon until St. Charles Avenue, where the krewe will turn east (right).

 - The krewe will then follow St. Charles all the way to Lee Circle, around the circle and back on St. Charles northward to Canal Street.

-- The parade will turn southeast on Canal until it reaches Tchoupitoulas Street, where it will turn south (right).
+- The parade will turn left on Canal and proceed down Canal St. until it reaches Baronne St. where it will take another left and end.